cgassman/cgassman.github.io/_posts/2017-06-30-missing-data.md

 B) 10%-20% missing
 C) >20% missing

+## Step 3: diagnose randomness of missing data.
+Differentiate between MAR and MCAR data.
+MAR - missing at random.
+Data might be missing randomly in one feature, but the missing values are depending on the value of another feature.
+MCAR - missing completely at random.
+Cases with missing data are indistinguishable from cases with complete data.
+Preferred, as a it allows for the widest range of potential remedies.

-To visualize missing data it might be useful to print a "patchwork rug" symbolizing missing values with a 'M' and leaving the the rest empty.
+One option - especially when the data set is small - is to visualize missing data in a "patchwork rug" symbolizing missing values with a 'M' and leaving the the rest empty.
 This way patterns of missing data might be visible.

-## Step 3: diagnose randomness of missing data.
+As the sample size and the number of variables increase, the need for empirical diagnostic tests increases.
+Analyse randomness between groups (e.g. compare features) and analyse randomness overall, compared to expectation of complete randomness.

-## Step 4: select imputation method
+## Step 4: select imputation method for MCAR
 based on the cases differentiated above.

 **numeric**